Carreau/phd-dissertation/parts/roleofactin.rst

 We will see in the following that the duty-ratio might have an important effect on the processivity of the myosin.

-Ti should be noted that as minifilaments can attach on actin filaments on both ends, they can also act as a bridge that hold two points close to each other, though having the properties of crosslinkers.
+Itshould be noted that as minifilaments can attach on actin filaments on both ends, they can also act as a bridge that hold two points close to each other, though having the properties of crosslinkers.